Fortune [only] favours the prepared mind

-If this helps, fine: but this website is a road to designing and implementing your own safe experiments – in order to focus your understanding of your own world.
+If this helps, fine: but this website is a road to designing and implementing your own safe experiments – to focus on your understanding of your own world.

-Keep in mind: what, for you, is the next, smallest ‘do-able’ thing you could work on?
+Keep in mind: what, for you, is the smallest ‘do-able’ thing you could work on?

 WHAT’S NEXT – ACTION

 I would advise you to record results emerging from your experiments.
 That way to collect data can help you build your own MY-NUAL.

 It can be argued that without results, there is no experiment but you can keep your records brief.
 Use concrete, short sentences, even bullet-points, to help keep your focus.
 I have included some detailed headings on another page.

 A diary or a journal is useful to some but not essential.
 Journals and diaries are detailed documents; they can help a lot but you may not be used to that sort of thing.
 The important thing is to make a start and have some record to supplement your memory.